hanrichard/bus-report-test/README.md

   - Typography

+- Once we add something to the note input, then the save notes button will be able to use,

 - When we hit the save notes button, the notes will be shown straightaway and the button will be hidden for now,

 - If there are no results, a "No results" message will be shown,